10 Arctic artists

 One Pan-Arctic Vision

-Looking at the world map, one can get the impression that the Arctic consists of a few scattered white dots at the edge of the world; unimportant, uninhabited, unconnected.
-In reality, the territories and peoples of in the North are connected, both geographically, culturally and politically.
-They share the same historical and geo-political starting point: They are all part of modern nation states running north to south, with the capital situated in the south.
-The political power is located in the south, the economical power is located in the south, the power of definition is located in the south.
+Looking at the world map, one can get the impression that the Arctic is just a few scattered white dots at the edge of the world; unimportant, uninhabited, unconnected.
+In reality, the territories and peoples of the North are connected, both geographically, culturally and politically.
+We share the same historical and geo-political starting point: We are all part of modern nation states running north to south, with capitals situated in the south.
+The political power is located in the south.
+The economical power is located in the south.
+The power of definition is located in the south.

 In the Arctic, most communication and contact is oriented within the nation states - north to south.
 The connection east to west is limited.
 The Arctic territories also share one more important experience: Not being able to participate in international arenas like the Olympics, or the Eurovision, under their own flag.
 All in all, there are dire needs to strengthen the cross-border cooperation and contact between the peoples and territories of the Circumpolar North.

-Pan-ArcticVision is a response to this; an initiative with a goal to join together people across the arctic, both indigenous and non-indigenous, to sing together, to built Pan-Arctic identity and community together, to strengthen local empowerment together.
-Pan-ArcticVision is welcoming all statements, lyrics and flags - under its slogan: Pan-ArcticVision - song, community, independence!
+Pan-ArcticVision is a response to all this; an initiative to join people across the Arctic, both indigenous and non-indigenous, to sing together, to built Pan-Arctic identity together, to strengthen local empowerment together, to build resilient and sustainable local communities together.
+Pan-ArcticVision is welcoming all statements, lyrics and flags under its slogan: Pan-ArcticVision - song, community, independence!

-Pan-ArcticVision is both an art project and a sincere attempt to use the tools of art to change common sense and unite the North.
-The very first edition took place in the small community of Vadsø, Northern Norway, at 69 degrees North, in cooperation with the music festival Varangerfestivalen.
-The second edition opened its doors October 12th 2024 at Katuaq culture centre in Nuuk, Kalaallit Nunaat (Greenland).
-The third edition - 2025 - will go live from Iqaluit, in Nunavut, the self governing territory of the Canadian inuit.
+Pan-ArcticVision is both an art project and a sincere attempt to use the tools of art and music to change common sense, create a geopolitical shift and unite the North.
+The very first edition took place in 2023 in the small community of Vadsø, Nord-Norge (Northern Norway), at 70 degrees North, in cooperation with the music festival Varangerfestivalen.
+The second edition opened its doors in 2024 at Katuaq culture centre in Nuuk, Kalaallit Nunaat (Greenland) in cooperation with KNR - Kalaallit Nunaata Radioa (Greenlandic State Broadcasting Corp).
+The third edition, 2025, was broadcast live from Iqaluit, Nunavut, the self governing territory of the Canadian Inuit, in cooperation with Alianait Arts Festival and Uvagut TV.

-Pan-ArcticVision is about to become a recurring event, a conceptual nomad moving through the Circumpolar North.
-It is a vision of the Pan-Arctic, moving through time and space, growing steadily stronger.
+Pan-ArcticVision has become a recurring event, a conceptual nomad moving through the Circumpolar North.
+It is a new vision of the Pan-Arctic, moving through time and space, growing steadily stronger.

 International partner organizations: